![]() |

-‘It’s time to reveal what God wants to heal’ is written as an appeal to Christian believers to put aside their fears and insecurities, and focus on God’s love.
+‘It’s time to reveal what God longs to heal’ is written as an appeal to Christian believers to put aside their fears and insecurities, and focus on God’s love.
 The theme is a good one, and there are a few insights in the book which made me pause to think.
 The author makes some good points, in places.

 Unfortunately, though, the style is remarkably difficult to read.
 After a couple of chapters I realised that it’s like a transcript of sermons rather than having been written for people to read.
 The language is metaphorical, often hyperbolic, and points are made repeatedly; I imagined the author striding up and down, waving his arms, the congregation hanging off his words.
 And as such, in a Pentecostal church, it would have made a very successful, perhaps life-changing series of talks.